numengames/alchemists-tower/README.md

 ## 📚 Sacred Texts & Grimoires

-For those who wish to deepen their understanding of the Forge's underlying magics:
+For those who wish to deepen their understanding of the Tower's underlying magics:

 - [Next.js Documentation](https://nextjs.org/docs) - _The Book of Server Components_
 - [TypeScript Handbook](https://www.typescriptlang.org/docs/) - _The Tome of Type Safety_